semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 Other CI providers, such as **Drone CI** and **AppVeyor**, can run Semgrep continuously and connect to Semgrep App through the use of environment variables provided in this document.
 The general steps are:

 1. Create a CI job running Semgrep.
-2. Create a `SEMGREP_APP_TOKEN` and add it as a credential, secret, or token into your CI provider.
+2. Create a `SEMGREP_APP_TOKEN` and add it as a credential, secret, or token into your CI provider and CI configuration file
-3. Grant permissions for Semgrep App from your source code management (SCM) tool, such as GitHub or GitLab.
+3. For GitHub users: Grant permissions for Semgrep App.
 4. Run the job by pushing (merging) a file or creating a PR or MR. Semgrep detects the `SEMGREP_APP_TOKEN`, sends it to Semgrep App for verification, and if verified, findings are sent to Semgrep App.
-5. Optional: Define additional environment variables to enable other Semgrep App features, such as hyperlinks to the code that generated the finding.
+5. Define additional environment variables to enable other Semgrep App features, such as hyperlinks to the code that generated the finding.
 This is done last because it is easier to set up and troubleshoot and CI jobs after verifying the CI job and connection to Semgrep App.

 #### Create a CI job running Semgrep